Veterans Education Benefits

 The Veterans Office is not the Department of Veterans Administration (VA).
 The college cannot override VA policies or determine VA eligibility, nor does the college control the issuance of VA Educational Benefits.
 The VA requires 30-45 days to process any paperwork submitted to them.

 Applications for VA education benefits and additional benefit information are available at the following locations:

 - Links are located on the right hand margin of this web page

-- Hard copy forms are available through the front counter of the Financial Aid office
+- Hard copy forms are available through the One Stop desk in bldg 22.

 - The VA has an online application available through www.gibill.va.gov.

 Applicants completing a hard copy application are encouraged to return it to the Veterans Office for review and submission to the VA.
 Include supporting documentation as indicated on the application.
 Applicants completing an online application will be required to complete additional paperwork to start their benefits through the Veterans Office.

 All applicants must be prepared to provide the Veterans Office with a copy of their Certificate of Eligibility Letter, after their application has been processed and approved by the VA, whether the application is submitted online or by mail.

 All applicants must complete the admission process including applying for Admission, completing the Placement Test and/or Transcript Evaluation and attending New Student Advising.
 Additional information regarding admission to the college can be found here.

 Upon completing the registration process, students must complete the Enrollment Confirmation Form and submit it to the Veterans Office with a copy of their final schedule of classes.
 This process must be completed every term.
 This allows the Veterans Office to review courses for degree/certificate compliance and to pre-certify the student for benefits.